radareorg/radare2-book/basic_commands/seeking.md

 Now we are at same position as at beginning _0x00400410_.

-Lets search in hellow_world ELF file 'Hello'.
+Lets search in hello_world ELF file 'Hello'.
 After search our position will set to searched string position.
 But we always can go back with `s-`.

     [0x00400410]> s/ Hello